-- Preview Email Newsletter

 *

 Dr. Kamal (Kam) S. Ghaffarian is a visionary entrepreneur and engineer with a passion to advance humanity and expand human knowledge.
-He is a two-time Capitol Technology University alumnus, earn more PR
+He is a two-time Capitol Technology University alumnus, earning his BS in Electronics Engineering Technology i more PR

 Cedarville Engineers Thrive in Top Research Programs (10)